gsam95/Data-Stories/part-2.md

 The hope is that through this story, the voter assesses the consequences of the 'casual' (in terms of absent ideological rigidity) swing vote, and casts the vote consciously.

- My story outline is [here](/https://preview.shorthand.com/5aLaLGiZpYX4ohfP).
+ My story outline is here - https://preview.shorthand.com/5aLaLGiZpYX4ohfP.

 Some of the charts (the unemployment and election result charts), content (on data credibility and unemployment), and pictures (taken from Google images) are borrowed; for now.
 I will be making them myself.
 I wanted to test the structure, tone and content in this stage to gauge if I'm telling an effective story.
 I also need to move at least two of my visualization to Tableau.
 I will be doing that in part 3.